Oconi: Location

 The Oconi chiefdom was described as being a two-day journey from the mission of San Pedro de Mocama on Cumberland Island (on the Georgia coast).
 As that distance does not fit in with the sequence of other missions along the Georgia coast, it has been assumed that Oconi was inland to the west of San Pedro.
 Later mentions of Oconi describe it as being on an island, or as "between two lakes".
 This, together with the distance from San Pedro de Mocama, has been interpreted to mean that Oconi was on the margin of or in the Okefenokee Swamp.

 Little is known of the native population of southeastern Georgia in prehistory.
 Archaeological study of the region has been limited and the ceramic chronology is not well established, but the area as a whole appears to have been a "transitory zone" between the Savannah and St. Johns cultural regions.
+But the ceramic sequence at their Okefenokee settlements from early fiber-tempered wares through St. Johns and later San Pedro ceramics correspond with Mocama identity.
+Oconi's placement within San Pedro's jurisdiction and Tacatacuru's demonstrably authority over mainland communities is consistent with Oconi's incorporation into San Pedro, and potentially a subordinate or vassal relationship.